Becoming a BHAT Member

 BHAT has made significant gains for the private sector through strong and effective advocacy at the state level.
 As a result of our work with policymakers, the private sector is now acknowledged and seen as a viable option for meeting the mental health needs of Texans.

-Join us on our journey to develop Behavioral Health Advocates of Texas so that, together, we can amplify our efforts to promote sound mental health policies in Texas.
+Join us on our journey to amplify our efforts to promote sound mental health policies in Texas.

 As a BHAT Member, you will help to shape the future of BHAT as a robust trade association that advocates and supports its members.
 You will serve in a leadership capacity and, as such, guide the public policy priorities of the association.